 Black Hills Natural Resources Youth Camp

-The camp provides youth the opportunity to experience a wide variety of activities and educational sessions teaching them about the natural world and its resources.
-Other activities include fishing, the Wildman Hike teaches kids about predators and prey relationships, a talent show, and various games.
+The camp is held the fist week in June each year and provides youth the opportunity to experience a wide variety of activities and educational sessions teaching them about the natural world and its resources.

-The district covers the registration for all Weston County youth who attend.
+The district also covers the registration for all Weston County youth who attend!

 Arbor Day Celebration